-- Parmesan and Garlic - Add a few cloves of garlic, parmesan cheese, and parsley
+- Parmesan and garlic: Add a few cloves of garlic, parmesan cheese, and parsley.

-- Cheesy Potatoes - Add cheddar cheese for extra cheesiness
+- Cheesy potatoes: Add cheddar cheese for extra cheesiness.

-How long does it take to pressure cook potatoes?
+How long does it take to pressure-cook potatoes?

-It doesn’t take long to pressure cook the potatoes – only about 12 minutes.
-But, it does take about 5-10 minutes for the unit to come to pressure.
+It doesn’t take long to pressure-cook the potatoes – only about 12 minutes.
+However, it does take about 5-10 minutes for the unit to come to pressure.
 After the unit comes to pressure, you will see the cooking time begin to count down.

 How do you keep mashed potatoes warm?

 Pressure cooker mashed potatoes can be made ahead of time and kept warm for a few hours.

 To keep the potatoes warm in a Crockpot, prepare the mashed potatoes in the pressure cooker according to the directions.
 Then, transfer the potatoes to the slow cooker on low.
 Stir the potatoes every hour or so along with a splash of milk (about ⅓ cup) to keep the potatoes from drying out.
 Don’t keep the potatoes in the slow cooker for more than 3-4 hours.